Samir-atra/Expense_tracker/README.md

 before running the program it is recommended to create a directory to save the images in, or edit the path for the images directory in the image_predictor. since adding the images to this directory may happen by taking photos through running the program or adding images directly for example by copy/paste.

+Notes:
-Note: the first time the program runs it will take a bit longer to install dependencies, and it might request the Sudo password.
+- the first time the program runs it will take a bit longer to install dependencies, and it might request the Sudo password.

+- to get the project running the paths of the trained model needs to be edited.

 - To run the program in the basic mode you can use:
 ```python